MONDAY, JULY 12, 2021

 FRIDAY, JULY 24, 2015

-Evaluation of Social Media Platforms for Extension
+Evaluation of Social Media Platforms for Extension Outreach and Education

-Session Description: This session addresses identifying “if” and/or “what” social media tools may assist with effective Extension outreach and education of target audiences.
+DESCRIPTION: This session addresses identifying “if” and/or “what” social media tools may assist with effective Extension outreach and education of target audiences.
 Participants will learn what research reflects regarding audience demographics for key social media sites and the implications for Extension educators.
-Strategies and successful current practices from multiple organizations will be shared to assist participants in identification of effective social media methods that can be replicated.Recording: https://www.youtube.com/watch?v=38OVnEqdMdg
+Strategies and successful current practices from multiple organizations will be shared to assist participants in identification of effective social media methods that can be replicated.RECORDING: https://www.youtube.com/watch?v=38OVnEqdMdg